indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 Backwards Compatibility Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* PyOxidizer no longer uses the system's installed Rust toolchain when building projects.
+By default, it will download and use a specific version of the Rust toolchain.
+See :ref:`pyoxidizer_managed_rust` for instructions on disabling this behavior.
 * The ``pyembed`` crate now always canonicalizes the path to the current executable.
 Previously, if ``OxidizedPythonInterpreterConfig.exe`` were set, it would not be canonicalized.
 It is possible this could break